-The chart on the following page depicts the organization and ownership of the Partnership and the Operating Partnership.
-The percentages reflected in the following chart represent the approximate ownership interest in each of the Partnership and the Operating Partnership, individually.
+The following chart depicts the organization and ownership of the Partnership and the Operating Partnership after giving effect to the sale of the Common Units offered hereby (assuming that the Underwriters' overallotment option is not exercised).
+The percentages reflected below represent the approximate ownership interest in each of the Partnership and the Operating Partnership, individually.
 Except in the following chart, the ownership percentages referred to in this Prospectus reflect the approximate effective ownership interest of the holder in the Partnership and the Operating Partnership on a combined basis.